-In addition, the 12 inch Pop Vent has 113 inches of Net Free Area (NFA) and a standard 16” x 16” curb mount flange.
+In addition, the 12 inch intake roof vent has 113 inches of Net Free Area (NFA) and a standard 16” x 16” curb mount flange.

-Because of the Curb Mount Flange, this vent can be a hatch to access the ductwork or attic below without damaging the roof.
+Because of the Curb Mount Flange, this vent can act as a hatch to access the ductwork or attic below without damaging the roof.
 To determine the number of vents you may need for proper attic ventilation, see our Vent Calculator.